If you click on links we provide, we may receive compensation.

 Knotless Braids

-Knotless braids, as the name might suggest, don't use a knot at the scalp to attach the extension.
-"With knotless braids, the hair is fed into the braid, which creates a more seamless appearance and less tension on the scalp," Sims notes.
+Knotless braids differ from regular box braids.
+As the name suggests, they don't use a knot at the scalp to attach the extension.
+"With knotless braids, the hair is fed into the braid, which creates a more seamless appearance and less tension on the scalp," Sims says.

 Fulani Braids

-Fulani braids are a style popularized by the Fulani people of Africa. "[These] braids feature cornrows in the front with a center part," Ashley explains.
-"Then, [you install] box braids in the back.
-They typically are medium in size."
+Fulani braids are a style popularized by the Fulani people of Africa and are typically medium in size. "[These] braids feature cornrows in the front with a center part," Ashley explains.
+"Then, [you install] box braids in the back."

 Pigtail Braids